 Violations often remain open due to incomplete correction or missing proof.
 HPD requires documented compliance, not verbal confirmation.
 Repairs without proper testing or clearance fail to meet closure standards.

 Environmental violations stall most often.
 Lead, mold, and air quality issues require professional verification after correction.
+Many repeat HPD lead paint violations occur when underlying hazards are not fully corrected or when required documentation is incomplete.

 Focus on the Underlying Cause